-- Figo Pet Insurance Overview
+- Figo Pet Insurance: Costs & coverage

-- Pros & Cons of Figo Insurance
+- Pros & cons of Figo Insurance

-- Figo Customer Service
+- Figo customer service

-- Figo vs. Healthy Paws
+- Figo vs. Healthy Paws (and other alternatives)

 Figo has been supplying pet insurance and other financial products since 2012.
 As part of Google’s Tech Hub Network, Figo offers a number of interactive and intuitive tools for pet owners who utilize their insurance including smart updates and 24/7 access to a live vet via the app.